-- Round 1- delivery online - applications now open and close 21st December 9am
+- Round 1- delivery online - applications closed 21st December

 - 5 programmes in Round 2 starting early May 2021.
-We are inviting applications from Scotland, Northern Ireland, Wales, East England, London & South East, South West England.
+They are inviting applications from Scotland, Northern Ireland, Wales, East England, London & South East, South West England.

 Full programme details can be found at the Social Enterprise Academy website or email email@example.com